Developer-BT/DietXML/Rust/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A fast, schema-driven XML builder with an ergonomic API.
-Build XML documents from text defined schema with minimal boilerplate.

-This is designed to be both high level and capable of handling complex structures in less code.
-An emphasis on avoiding hard to maintain deeply nested code.
-This library allows for rapid devlopement, easy to maintain procedural code and complex document generation.
+### **Minimal boilerplate.
+Maximum clarity.
+Effortless XML.**

+**`diet-xml` makes XML generation ridiculously simple.**
+Define your XML structure once using a clean, human-readable template — then just fill in the data.

+- ✅ No verbose builders
+- ✅ No tangled nesting
+- ✅ No confusing syntax

+With `diet-xml`, you get high-level control and low-friction development — perfect for building complex XML documents with procedural clarity and minimal overhead.

+> Skip the boilerplate.
+Focus on your data.

+---

+🔧 **Use Case**: Ideal for generating structured XML from dynamic sources like CSVs, APIs, or database rows — especially when structure is known ahead of time.

+📦 **Install** (in `Cargo.toml`):

 ### Why this library exists:
 [diet-xml vs quick-xml comparison - see detailed example below](#comparison-section)

-**diet-xml makes XML generation ridiculously simple.** Just define your XML structure once as a template, then fill in the data.
--No complex syntax
--only configoration in human readable schema definition -no fighting with nested builders.

 See the examples below - and be generating XML in under 5 minutes.